Sierra Leone People's Party

 The SLPP returned to power when its leader Ahmad Tejan Kabbah won the 1996 presidential election.
 The party was in power from 1996 to 2007, when it again lost to the APC, led by Ernest Bai Koroma, in the 2007 presidential election.
-SLPP returned to power in 2018 on the 4th of April when Julius Maada Bio was sworn in as the new President of Sierra Leone after winning the 2018 Sierra Leone presidential election.
+SLPP returned to power on 4 April 2018 when Julius Maada Bio was sworn in as the new President of Sierra Leone after winning the 2018 Sierra Leone presidential election.

 SLPP is overwhelmingly popular in Mende areas in south and eastern Sierra Leone (except in Kono District, a swing district), where the party regularly wins presidential, parliamentary and local elections by large margins.
 The SLPP has large minority support in the Western Area (including Freetown).
 The SLPP also has large minority support in Koinadugu District and Falaba District in the north of the country.
 The SLPP also has significant minority support in Kambia District in the north of the country.